aimms/documentation/webui/side-panels-grd-pages.rst

 .. |appmanager_kebab|  image:: images/appmanager_kebab.png

-This section describes various tasks related to WebUI Side Panel Grid Pages.
+This section describes various features and tasks related to WebUI Side Panel Grid Pages.

 .. important:: Side Panel Grid Pages are available in software versions from AIMMS 4.80 onwards.

 .. note:: When running an AIMMS project which was created with AIMMS 4.80 (or with a newer version) by using AIMMS 4.79 (or an older version), the side panel grid pages created in AIMMS 4.80 may be treated as regular pages in AIMMS 4.79, because side panel grid pages are not available in AIMMS 4.79 or in older AIMMS versions.
 Before upgrading your AIMMS project to a new AIMMS version, please create a backup of your project which may still be run with the older AIMMS versions.

 Side Panel Grid Pages are Side Panel pages with a grid layout.
 So, they combine the features of the `Side Panels <side-panels.html>`_ and the features of `WebUI Grid Pages <webui-grid-pages.html>`_.
 In this respect, the explanations about the behavior provided in the side panels section and the WebUI grid pages section also apply to the side panel grid pages discussed here.
-Therefore, we advise the reader to take a look at those two sections as well for explanations on aspects that are generally applicable.
+Therefore, we advise the reader to take a look at those two sections as well for explanations on aspects which are generally applicable.

 Side panels are special pages with a fixed width which can be accessed on various regular pages in an application by using tabs on the right-hand side of the page (see illustrations bellow).
 Side panels can be configured with widgets and can help building model interactions.
 Also, they can hold widgets (such as filters) which are required by several pages, preventing the need to duplicate such widgets on each individual page.
 This way, side panels help to free up space on regular pages.